ReviveZygarde/revivezygarde.github.io/index.md

 ## About Me
 I am newbie when it comes to programming, I've been learning for around 3 months now.
 I'm just glad I'm learning THE actual thing.
 At the moment, I am learning C#, so all of my programs will be written in that language.
+I dream of learning MIPS Assembly.
 My hobbies are usually reverse-engineering/datamining games ~~(I play PSO2 JP @ Ship02)~~, playing them, anime, and other computer-y things that aren't programming or coding xD

 ## My Projects